jessi25924/CymruVineyardProject1/README.md

 * [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) by Adam Pritchard: A reference for writing README.md and TESTING.md files, supplemented by guidance from Code Intitute.

+* [Grammarly](https://www.grammarly.com/) this documentation has been grammar-proofed using Grammarly to ensure clarity and professionalism.

 ### Code